-Also known as: Acupuncture - pain relief, Hypnosis - pain relief or Guided imagery
+Also known as: Acupuncture - pain relief, Hypnosis - pain relief or Guided imagery - pain relief

 - Carpal tunnel syndrome

 - Musculoskeletal injuries (such as the neck, shoulder, knee, or elbow)

 - Rheumatoid arthritis